-Now that travel is picking up, you might have guests visiting your home in the near future.
-I don’t know about you, but I’m thrilled to welcome visitors again!
+With travel in abundance, you might have guests visiting your home in the near future.

 In my experience, my guests are just happy knowing they have a place to rest their heads.
 But I like to go a little further to make them feel right at home.

-If you have family coming in town for the Fourth of July or you have a couple of friends visiting for summer vacation, I have some tips to give your guest room a makeover.
+If you have family coming in town for Labor Day or just an autum trip, I have some tips to give your guest room a makeover.